zulthyllas/Predicting-GDP/README.md

 ## US Economy Drives Global Growth, Including Singapore

 The relationship between Europe and US GDP are apparent because [The EU and the United States are each other’s main trading partners and account for the largest bilateral trade relationship in the world](https://www.eeas.europa.eu/united-states-america/european-union-and-united-states_en?s=253#:~:text=Deep%20Economic%20Ties,-The%20EU%2DUS&text=The%20EU%20and%20the%20United%20States%20are%20each%20other's%20main,investment%20markets%20of%20first%20choice.)
-This dynamic also ring true for countries that are [highly dependend on international trade and have the US as a major trading partner](https://www.singstat.gov.sg/modules/infographics/singapore-international-trade#:~:text=In%202022%2C%20Mainland%20China%2C%20Malaysia,exports%20to%20these%20trading%20partners.), such as Singapore.
+This relationship also ring true for countries that are [highly dependend on international trade and have the US as a major trading partner](https://www.singstat.gov.sg/modules/infographics/singapore-international-trade#:~:text=In%202022%2C%20Mainland%20China%2C%20Malaysia,exports%20to%20these%20trading%20partners.), such as Singapore.
 Singapore trades with many countries that depends on the financial system administered by the US and directly depend on US demand for exports and economic growth (GDP).
 Therefore, if the US is forecasted to have lower or negative GDP growth, Singapore and most of her trading partners will be expected to have lower or negative GDP growth in their respective economies too.
 In short, many economies like Singapore behaves as a reactive function to the US Economy.

 Therefore, in order to empower investment decision makers across regions, functions and industries, I aim to predict the most fundamental and prevalent precursor for demand, US GDP.
 By doing so, these stakeholders can quantify future demand and help them make better investment decisions today.